iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::depot::sync_every_write

     A boolean representing whether or not the node should sync to disk every write.
-This option has a hugh negative impact on performance, especially on high latency media and adds only marginal safety compared to the sync option.
+This option has a huge negative impact on performance, especially on high latency media and adds only marginal safety compared to the sync option.
 Disabled by default.

 .. describe:: local::depot::disable_wal

     A boolean repersenting whether or not the write-ahead log should be used.
-When you write data to quasardb, it is added in a buffer who is backed by a disk file called the write ahead log.
-In case of failure, quasardb is able to recover by reading from the write ahead log.
+When you write data to quasardb, it is added in a buffer who is backed by a disk file called the write-ahead log.
+In case of failure, quasardb is able to recover by reading from the write-ahead log.
 For applications that are looking for maximum write performance, you may want to disable the write-ahead log.
 However, disabling the write-ahead log means that you can lose data should a failure occur before the buffer is flushed into the database.
 Disabled by default (that is, by default, buffers are backed by disk).

 .. describe:: local::depot::max_total_wal_size

-    The maximum size, in bytes, of the write ahead log.
+    The maximum size, in bytes, of the write-ahead log.

 .. describe:: local::depot::root